Wall Street braced for losses on Tuesday after world stock markets took a beating over fears that the US economy was heading back into recession.

 Dow futures were down 1.8% at 11 010 points while the broader S&P 500 futures were 2% lower at 1 145.70.

 The health of the US economy is crucial for the wider world because consumer spending there accounts for a fifth of global economic activity.
+The US imports huge amounts from Japan and China and is closely linked at all levels with the European market.
+Beyond its lack of jobs growth, the US has seen a slump in consumer and business sentiments.

-Traders were hoping for signs that the Federal Reserve might take action at its September meeting to support the economy—perhaps a third round of bond purchases, dubbed quantitative easing III (QE3), analysts said.
+Traders were hoping for signs that the Federal Reserve might take action at its September meeting to support the economy — perhaps a third round of bond purchases, dubbed quantitative easing III (QE3), analysts said.

 “Right now the possibility has increased,” said Linus Yip, a strategist at First Shanghai Securities in Hong Kong.
 “I think they have to do something.
 The markets are expecting QE3.”